ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 ## Introduction

-Much of _life_ is understood by grouping things together based on a common characteristic.
+Much of life is understood by grouping things together based on a common characteristic.
 For instance, here are some groups you might have heard of:

-- Family last name (The Bradys)
+- Family last name (The Simpsons)
-- Hogwarts House (Slytherins)
 - Band name (e.g. The Beatles)
 - Grocery list

 In most programming languages, the thing for storing a collection is called an "array".
-Arrays, as we'll learn, can also be used to order the things in the collection ("get the youngest Brady" or "most senior Slytherin").
+Arrays, as we'll learn, can also be used to order the things in the collection ("get the youngest Simpson" or "last grocery item").

 Working with collections is one of the most important tools to master in your programming career.